JJU115/JPlay-NesEmulator/README.md

 ## Current State
 The system is working and can play most games without trouble.
-The only outstanding issues are:

-  * The DMC channel of the APU isn't functional
-  * Games that perform mid frame state changes (i.e split the the screen) may appear a little wonky
+Games which use special visual effects or mid frame state changes (i.e split the screen) may appear a little wonky.
+In terms of faithfulness to original hardware the APU deviates the most, as such the audio isn't perfect but any problems are likely to be barely noticeable.

-Aside from that JPlay implements and can play games using the following iNES mappers:
+JPlay implements and can play games using the following iNES mappers:

   * (0) NROM
   * (1) MMC1